Wombling can help you cut the cost of shopping at Asda, Sainsbury’s and Tesco.

-But before you start scanning the floor for discarded vouchers, the rules around how to womble are pretty grey and the supermarkets are not on board.
+But before you start scanning the floor for abandoned vouchers, the rules around how to womble are pretty grey and not all retailers are on board with the phenomenon.

-Many state in their terms and conditions that vouchers are only available for the person who has received them.
-Therefore if you're caught using points which you've not received on your own shop, they will be deducted from your account.
+Many state in their terms and conditions that points and vouchers are only available to the person who has earned them.
+Therefore, if you're caught using points which you've not received on your own shop, they could be deducted from your account.